You can order your latte before you leave the house.

 - Viewing: Did they read through the file?

 When you track all three of these things, you know exactly how your customer is interacting with your content — and that insight informs your next step.
 Did they open the brochure, but didn’t read through it?
 Maybe they don’t understand how the solution can solve their problem, and a demo is in order.
-Did they go through the entire slide deck, and spend a good amount of time on it?
+Did they return to the slide deck several times, and spend a good amount of time on it?
 Your customer might be ready to buy.
 Time to check in!

-Your standard email read receipt alerts you to when a customer opens your email (item number 1 on the list of things to monitor).
+Your standard email read receipt alerts you to when a customer opens your email.
 Most of the time, at least.
 Remember, your customer can probably set up their email program to deny the sending of read receipts, so they’re not 100% reliable.

 But to monitor the other two things — downloads and reading time — you’ll need more than standard email software.